HZeyen/PyRefra/3_Running_PyRefra.md

 - Initial and final velocities: Ray tracing needs an initial model with a vertical gradient.
 This initial model is defined by these two values. **TODO**: allow for a refined starting model.
 - Minimum and maximum allowed velocities: Pygimli allows to limit search space of model velocities.
 Give here the desired extreme velocities. **TODO**: Understand working of Pygimli: Even if very large upper velocity limit is given, pygimli limits the velocity model to a range of values much narrower than given.
 Only if the parameter “limits=[vmin,vmax]” is not at all used, velocities seem to be completely free.
 Therefore, if both given velocities are zero, the program makes a call to mgr.invert without using key word "limits".
 - velocity color scale min and max: If you do inversions for different profiles, it may be interesting to have the same color scale for all.
 In this case, you may give the values of the minimum and maximum velocities appearing in the color bar.
-- Plot title: The default title is the name of the data folder.
+- Plot title: The default title is the one given in file PyRefra.config (see "Data preparation").
 You may change it to any text.
 Appears only at main title of the inversion results plot.

 At the end of the inversion, the resulting model is shown in the upper 60% of the screen.
 Below, smaller sub-windows show the initial model, the rays of the final model with the “coverage” (i.e., a measure of resolution), the measured travel times as function of shot point position and receiver point position, the misfits in a similar plot calculated as “calculated times minus measured times” and finally, a plot showing average misfits for the different shot points and the different receiver points.
 This last plot allows you to verify if there are problems with certain shots or receivers.
 This plot is stored in a png file, together with other inversion results such as velocity model, misfits, rays of final model and chi²-evolution in a folder created automatically by Pygimli named ./date-time (where the “.” is the data folder; date and time of folder creation).
+If you are not happy with the colour scale or you want to change the maximum plotted depth, you may press “c” or “C” (but not “SHFT+c”) to call a now dialogue window asking for this information.
+See also below “Change colors tomo”.
+The program offers writing output files for use in SOFI2D software (https://git.scc.kit.edu/GPIAG-Software/SOFI2D): model files for P-waves, S-waves and densities (see function prepareSOFI for more information), receivers and shots in SOFI format as well as Jason-format control file for SOFI2D.
-To leave this plot, click on an entrance in the “Available plots” window.
-To show the plot again, you should open the saved png outside of the program or you must do the inversion again.
+To leave this plot, close the window or simply go back to the main screen.
+To show the plot again, press "C" again.

 **$\textcolor{violet}{\text{Tau-P}}$** (keyboard shortcut: **CTRL-T**):
 Tool calculates and shows Tau-P analysis.
 For the moment, only the plot is shown.
 If you want to save it, use $\textcolor{violet}{\text{File -> Save plot}}$. **TODO** use obspy function for this.